longhorn/website/content/docs/1.4.0/snapshots-and-backups/backup-and-restore/restore-recurring-jobs-from-a-backup.md

 Since v1.4.0, Longhorn supports recurring jobs backup and restore along with the volume backup and restore.
 When restoring a backup volume, if users enable the `Restore Volume Recurring Jobs` setting, the original recurring jobs of the volume will be restored back accordingly.

-For more information on the setting `Restore Volume Recurring Jobs`, refer to the [settings](../../references/settings.md)
+For more information on the setting `Restore Volume Recurring Jobs`, refer to the [settings](../../../references/settings/#restore-volume-recurring-jobs) section.

 For more information on how volume backup works, refer to the [concepts](../../../concepts/#3-backups-and-secondary-storage) section.